-As a tennis coach at WebTennis24 I often get emails in which players or coaches ask for my opinion on certain subjects.
-One of them was how to make a good impression if you are a coach in front of your new students.
+As a tennis coach at WebTennis24, I often get emails in which players or coaches ask for my opinion on certain subjects.
+One of them was how to make a good impression as a coach in front of your new students.

-Here are some of my “rituals” that I do on the way to my lessons in order to ensure that I would be properly prepared and my students will find a true professional in me as their coach:
+Here are some of the “rituals” that I do on the way to my lessons in order to ensure that I am properly prepared and my students will find a true professional in me as their coach:

 1. In the car, as I drive to the tennis court, I practice some breathing exercises: take a slow deep breath in – hold it for 4 seconds – release slowly; do this about 5 – 7 times.